-A person struggling with alcohol use disorder (AUD), formerly called alcoholism or alcohol addiction, has a chronic brain disease that affects the reward system, leading to compulsive behaviours around alcohol, increased abuse of the substance and riskier behaviours while intoxicated, and other side effects.
+A person struggling with alcohol use disorder (AUD), formerly called alcoholism or alcohol addiction, has a chronic brain disease that affects the reward system, leading to compulsive behaviors around alcohol, increased abuse of the substance and riskier behaviors while intoxicated, and other side effects.

-People who seek help to overcome AUD have many options for evidence-based treatment, which focuses on safely detoxing from the drug and changing behaviours through counselling at ARCA’s rehabilitation program.
+People who seek help to overcome AUD have many options for evidence-based treatment, which focuses on safely detoxing from the drug and changing behaviors through counseling at ARCA’s rehabilitation program.
 However, one of the aspects of addiction as a disease involves relapse, which is a feature of many chronic illnesses, including hypertension, asthma, and diabetes.

-People recovering from AUD will benefit from naltrexone to lessen cravings after the person has successfully detoxed from alcohol.
-Reducing cravings helps the person focus on changing their behaviours around alcohol and learning new coping mechanisms.
+People recovering from AUD will benefit from naltrexone to lessen cravings after they have successfully detoxed from alcohol.
+Reducing cravings helps the person focus on changing their behaviors around alcohol and learning new coping mechanisms.

 Thankfully, there are many practices you can put in place to help you stay sober, and by implementing the following tips, you will reduce your risk of relapse.

 What To Do When You Want A Drink?